 Can Oranges Cause Acne?

-Approximately 4 of every 10 teenagers suffer from acne or acne scarring, the American Academy of Dermatology reports.
-Acne can increase your risk of anxiety and psychological and social issues.
+Approximately 4 of every 10 teenagers suffer from acne or acne scarring, the American Academy of Dermatology reports, and many adults continue to experience acne well into their 20s and beyond.
 Nutrition may play a role in the prevention and treatment of acne in certain people.
 An orange is one healthy food that isn't likely to cause acne and may actually reduce its incidence.

 Background

-Acne is a skin condition that disproportionally afflicts people living in industrialized societies, according to the December 2002 edition of the "Archives of Dermatology."
-In this study, the authors note that diet is a primary cause of acne in many Western countries.
+Acne is a skin condition that disproportionally afflicts people living in industrialized societies, according to the August 2011 edition of the "Cutis."
+In this review, the authors note that diet is a primary cause of acne in many Western countries.
 A diet low in antioxidants, rich in dairy products and high in fast-digesting carbohydrates all contribute to the development of acne.

 Vitamin C